Albert0i/DAO/reflux.md

 #### Epilogue
-The very idea of `reflux` orginates from the piece of note first proposed on 2023/04/03:
+The idea of `reflux` orginates from a piece of note first proposed on 2023/04/03:
 ```
 Flux and Reflux on April Fools' Day ---
 implementation of a special form of "Read/Write Splitting" (讀寫分離)